Danielle Serdachny: PWHL Ottawa (2024–25)

 On June 10, 2024, Serdachny was drafted second overall by PWHL Ottawa in the 2024 PWHL draft.
-On August 20, 2024, she signed a three-year contract with Ottawa.
-During the 2024–25 season, she recorded two goals and six assists in 30 regular season games.
+On August 20, 2024, she signed a three-year contract with Ottawa through the 2026–27 season.
+General Manager Mike Hirshfeld stated that the organization was "thrilled to add Danielle as a core piece" and praised her "complete 200-foot hockey game and the skill and goal-scoring she will bring to our lineup."